openrewrite/rewrite-docs/docs/recipes/github/changeaction.md

       newVersion: v3
 ```

-Now that `com.yourorg.ChangeActionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-github-actions:2.10.1 in your build file:
+Now that `com.yourorg.ChangeActionExample` has been defined, activate it and take a dependency on org.openrewrite.recipe:rewrite-github-actions:{{VERSION_REWRITE_GITHUB_ACTIONS}} in your build file:
 <Tabs groupId="projectType">
 <TabItem value="gradle" label="Gradle">